altocodenl/tagaway/readme.md

 - bug with missing AR tags?
 - UX round
-   - Backspace when on filter or tag input
    - Suggest tags when inserting in main view.
    - Months:
       - Show months only if one year is selected.
 If 0 or >2, don't show.